How and Where to Sell Bitcoin

 Having said that, there are still some workarounds that will allow you to sell Bitcoin with PayPal.

-The popular exchange Coinbase (available in more than 100 countries worldwide) allows you to connect your Coinbase account with your PayPal account.
-While residents of every country won’t be able to buy Bitcoin this way (currently only available to US, EU, and UK customers), you will be able to sell Bitcoin on Coinbase and withdraw the funds to your PayPal account.
+The popular self-custody crypto wallet Exodus allows you to connect your Exodus account with your PayPal account.
+While residents of every country won’t be able to buy Bitcoin this way (currently available to US and EU customers), you will be able to sell Bitcoin on Exodus and withdraw the funds to your PayPal account.

 LocalCoinSwap

 LocalCoinSwap brings buyers and sellers together in a marketplace for a range of coins, including BTC and Ethereum.
 It’s unique in that you can transact in almost any method imaginable, including PayPal, wire transfer, Western Union, WebMoney, credit and debit cards, and cash, with a 1% sell fee.
-You can read my full LocalCoinSwap review here.
+Check out our full LocalCoinSwap review for more info.

 In order to maintain anonymity or maybe just out of plain convenience, some people prefer to sell their Bitcoin for cash or directly to another person.
 If that’s the case, then you have several options.